rkamran/SDC/project5/writeup.md

 There's this problem with vehicles being detected on the other side of the freeway which I could not quite figure out to eliminate.
 Sometime it detects and or takes longer to get the vehicle in focus.
 The other issue I am trying to resolve is to display two overlapping cars as two different cars as opposed to one box.

+One of the thing I want to test is to use conv net to detect the vehicle, I believe it will perform better in just processing the image as is as we did with the lane detection project.

+At this time I guess vehicles not very similar to car or SUV will not be detected properly and in some cases object which are similar to back or side shape of a car shows up as false detection.